-- Modifies an Alt Reg law provision authorizing an alternative regulation option for small telephone companies regarding any public telecommunications service so that the option is available specifically to small companies--redefined as having fewer than 50,000 access lines-that are incumbent local exchange companies. - Changes an alternative regulation option that allowed any company to apply to the PUCO for approval of alternative regulation for any public telecommunications service except basic local exchange service so that the option is available for basic local exchange service as well. - For that revised option, prohibits the PUCO from abrogating or modifying an order approving the revised option after five years, in contrast to the eight years in which the PUCO formerly could have taken such action with respect to the option under prior law; modifies the list of eligible statutory exemptions that a company may seek under the option for basic local exchange service; and requires that, if the option will involve basic local exchange service, PUCO approval is contingent on the PUCO additionally finding that there are no barriers to entry. - Given that the act authorizes the revised option, may indirectly empower the PUCO to adopt generic, "off-the-shelf" alternative regulation options for basic local exchange service. - Requires initial Alt Reg rules to be adopted within 120 days and PUCO consideration of an off-the-shelf option specific to small companies.
+- For that revised option, prohibits the PUCO from abrogating or modifying an order approving the revised option after five years, in contrast to the eight years in which the PUCO currently can take such action with respect to the option of existing law; modifies the list of eligible statutory exemptions that a company may seek under the option for basic local exchange service; and requires that, if the option will involve basic local exchange service, PUCO approval is contingent on the PUCO additionally finding that there are no barriers to entry. - Given that the bill authorizes the revised option, may indirectly empower the PUCO to adopt generic, "off-the-shelf" alternative regulation options for basic local exchange service. - Requires initial Alt Reg rules to be adopted within 120 days and PUCO consideration of an off-the-shelf option unique to small companies.